marcusguttenplan/sensorship_lab/helper.md

 └── Public
 ```

-This is how the home folder is structured, you can use the `cd` command to move around. `cd Desktop` to see all of the folders and files on the desktop, or `cd Documents` to see all documents.
+This is how the home folder (`~`) is structured.
+You can use the `cd` command to move around. `cd Desktop` to see all of the folders and files on the desktop, or `cd Documents` to see all documents.

 #### working through the terminal
 * `cd`, change directory, _i.e._ `cd <folder>`